siddhantmadhur/mercury-engine/README.md

-# Pequod
+# Mercury

-Pequod is a game-engine built with C++ for performant games
+Mercury is a game-engine built with C++ for performant games

 ## Table of Contents